GoogleChrome/web.dev/src/site/content/en/media/application-basics/index.md

 Despite what it says on the package, this utility is for more than C++ developers.
 You can use it as both a library for building media software and as a command-line utility for preparing media files for playback.
-It's the later capacity that interests me here.
+It's the latter capacity that interests me here.
 In fact, for web media creators, Shaka Packager is the only way to do some tasks without spending money on expensive commercial applications.